Guppy Fish Growth Stages

 Juvenile Guppy

-Guppies in the juvenile stage are between 1/4 and 3/4 inches (1.2 to 2 cm) in length.
-At around 2 months they start maturing sexually and they become young guppy.
+During the juvenile stage, guppies measure between 1/4 and 3/4 inches (1.2 to 2 cm) in length.
+By approximately 2 months, they begin sexual maturation, transitioning into young adult guppies.

 Young Guppy

-Young guppies start being sexually active at around 2 months old.
-Selective guppy breeders separate the males from the females in the juvenile stage.
-Keeping the males separated from the females will also contribute to their growth, because they are only focusing and feeding and not reproduction.
+Young guppies typically become sexually active around 2 months of age.
+Selective guppy breeders often separate males from females during the juvenile phase.
+Keeping the males apart from the females can enhance their growth, as their focus remains solely on feeding rather than reproduction.

 Adult Guppy

-Their growth will stop or slow down significantly.
-The fins and tail of male guppies might grow longer over time, depending on their genes.
+Their rate of growth either halts or diminishes considerably.
+The fins and tails of male guppies might elongate further over time, influenced by their genetic makeup.

 Hi Darrel.
 I recommend keeping baby guppies in a breeding or mesh box for up to one week.
 It would be ideal if you could separate the babies to a new tank, where they can grow.
 If you don’t have the possibility to run multiple fish tanks, you can release the babies into the main tank after one week, but provide them with hiding space.
 Add live plants, such as Java moss or Guppy grass so the fry can hide and be safe.